scizzorz/soofw/soofw/content/projects.md

 A to do list manager.
 Written in [Python](http://www.python.org/).

 Google Tasks was really starting to let me down.
 The lack of an official Android app killed me, and the web interface was just miserable.
 I figured that since I spent so much time in a terminal anyway, it would be the perfect place to set up a neat little task manager.
 It also gave me a pretty good chance to work on my Python skills.
 As one of my most actively used and developed projects, I've tried to polish `trk` as much as possible.
-Since its inception, I've rewritten it using another project of mine, `bumpy`, in order to be more flexible and powerful.
+Since its inception, I've rewritten it using another project of mine, `bumpy`, in order to be more flexible and powerful, although the rewrite is still under development.

 ### bumpy <span class="sub">&#8210; [github](https://github.com/scizzorz/bumpy)</span>